PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCasesDetailed.md

 ## Use-case 5: Write Python function; group fairness taxonomy

-To solve this use-case, you will need to convert AXA's Fairness Compass into an Python function, and subsequently test this function through writing and running a unit test.
+To solve this use-case, you will need to convert AXA's Fairness Compass into an Python function.
 Below, you can find the steps to complete this use-case:

 1. Take a closer look at AXA's [The Fairness Compass](https://goo.su/7o1YWGj).
 For example, think about the arguments you need to pass to the function (i.e., <span style="color:green">decision nodes</span>), and the output of the function (i.e., <span style="color:red">final decision nodes, which are the group fairness metrics you set up for Use-case 4</span>).
 See image below: